gianevag/toDoList/README.md

-ToDoList is a proof of concept project to demonstrate the use of NextJS framework with TypeScript.
-The project is a simple to-do list application that allows users to add, edit, and delete tasks to toDo, doing or done list.
+ToDoList is a proof-of-concept project that demonstrates the use of the Next.js framework with TypeScript.
+The project is a simple to-do list application that allows users to add, edit, and delete tasks in the "To Do," "Doing," or "Done" lists.

 Demo: [ToDoList](https://to-do-list-gamma-dusky.vercel.app/)